ao/hivemind/ARCHITECTURE.md

 1. Container image is scanned for vulnerabilities before deployment
 2. Network policies are applied to control traffic between containers
 3. User authentication and authorization is performed via RBAC
-4. Secrets are securely stored and distributed to containers
+4. Secrets are securely stored, encrypted, and distributed to containers
+5. Tenant resource quotas are enforced during container deployment

 ## Component Interactions